udayM-design/pes_asic_class/README.md

 # pes_asic_class
 Day 1 Assignment

 #1.
-Create a simple C program That calculates sum from 1 to N.
+Create a simple C program That calculates sum from 1 to N -> Sum of numbers from 1 to n